tobiasras/NodeJsExam/README.md

 with a descriptive summary that supports markdown format.
 I've developed a comprehensive company ecosystem where users can register their company and create leads within the scope of their organization.
-I have also implemented a secure system using tokens and have developed a comprehensive user signup process.
+I have also implemented a secure system using jwt tokens and have developed a comprehensive user signup process.

 **Tools used for the project**
 * Express js